DataSQRL/acorn.js/CONTRIBUTING.md

-## Contributing to DataSQRL
+## Contributing to Acorn

-Thanks for your interest in DataSQRL.
+Thanks for your interest in DataSQRL's Acorn.

 # Contributions

-DataSQRL welcomes contributions from anyone.
+We welcome contributions from anyone.

 Submit a pull request and it will be reviewed by a contributor or committer in the project.
 The contributor may ask for changes or information before being accepted.

 ## Committers

-Committers for this project are documented in the project's [COMMITERS](COMMITTERS.md) file.
+Committers for this project can be viewed on the Github project page.

 # Sign Your Work